-During the period, Argentina was officially considered to be a hyperinflationary economy due to the inflation rate exceeding 100% consistently for three years (47.6% being the official government inflation rate as published by the Argentine government in 2018) and several other qualitative factors.
+Argentina is officially considered to be a hyperinflationary economy due to the inflation rate exceeding 100% consistently for three years (47.6% being the official government inflation rate as published by the Argentine government in 2018) and several other qualitative factors.
 As a result, IAS 29 is applied, which requires financial statements based on historical cost be restated to correct the loss of purchasing power of the Argentinean peso.
 Entities with the Argentinean peso as their functional currency apply the requisite Wholesale Price Index as published by the Government Board of the Argentine Federation of Professional Councils of Economic Sciences ("FACPCE") from the beginning of the period in which the economy became hyperinflationary.
-As a result, financial results are presented as if the Argentinean economy had always been hyperinflationary assets and liabilities are not restated because they are already expressed in terms of the monetary unit current as at May 31, 2019.
-Non-monetary assets and liabilities (items which are not already expressed in terms of the monetary unit as at May 31, 2019) are restated by applying the relevant index.
+As a result, financial results are presented as if the Argentinean economy had always been hyperinflationary.
+Monetary assets and liabilities are not restated because they are already expressed in terms of the monetary unit current as at August 31, 2019.
+Non-monetary assets and liabilities (items which are not already expressed in terms of the monetary unit as at August 31, 2019) are restated by applying the relevant index.
 Once the financial results of the Argentinean subsidiaries were adjusted for inflation the restated financial statements were translated at the closing rates into the presentation currency of the Company, being C\$.

-The Company is not required to restate prior balances as the subsidiary entered into hyperinflationary reporting in the current period.
-The inflation adjustment is treated as a non-adjusting post-balance sheet event in relation to prior reporting periods.
+The Company is not required to restate prior balances as the inflation adjustment is treated as a non-adjusting post-balance sheet event in relation to prior reporting periods.

-The net monetary gain of \$289,615; resulting from a monetary gain of \$494,003 in relation to the restatement of non-monetary assets and liabilities, offset by a monetary loss of \$204,388 relating to the restatement of income and expenditure items, has been recorded in Other Comprehensive Income in the Consolidated Statement of Loss and Comprehensive Loss for the twelve months ending May 31, 2019.
+The net monetary gain of \$187,949; resulting from a net monetary gain of \$169,990 in relation to the restatement of non-monetary assets and liabilities, and a net monetary gain of \$17,959 relating to the restatement of income and expenditure items for the three months ending August 31, 2019, has been recorded in Other Comprehensive Income in the Condensed Interim Consolidated Statement of Loss and Comprehensive Loss for the three months ending August 31, 2019.

-Balances included in the Statement of Cash Flows have been adjusted to reflect the application of IAS 29, and as a result the balances presented in the cash flow will differ from the actual cash flows at the time of the transaction.
-The requisite Wholesale Price Index has been applied to relevant movements in the period and the resulting impact is reflected in the foreign exchange movement in the Statement of Cash Flows.
+Balances included in the Condensed Interim Statement of Cash Flows have been adjusted to reflect the application of IAS 29, and as a result the balances presented in the cash flow will differ from the actual cash flows at the time of the transaction.
+The requisite Wholesale Price Index has been applied to relevant movements in the period and the resulting impact is reflected in the foreign exchange movement in the Condensed Interim Statement of Cash Flows.

-The Wholesale Price Index for each month during the period as published by the FACPCE is detailed below:
+The Wholesale Price Index for each relevant month as published by the FACPCE is detailed below: